MoltenZaz/Windows-Hacks/README.txt

 (Rarely a game will require you to reload the script after opening it to work, GTA V is the only example i've come across) When used in conjunction with the Vimium browser extension (firefox: https://addons.mozilla.org/en-US/firefox/addon/vimium-ff/ chrome: https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) it becomes extremely easy to use and much more convinient than tabbing out!

+Firefox/Chrome Keyboard Barebones:

+This version of the script has hotkeys specific to my computer removed, such as using the numpad to change volume.
+This stuff can work on your pc but requires you to customize the script for your pc and also needs extra programs such as nircmd.

 Launch Audio Fix: